 Just like you need the import documents to bring products from China to South Africa, likewise, the exporter is required to have all the following certificates to successfully send you the goods.
 If the party (exporter) fails to provide any document, you cannot expect your shipment.

 - Commercial invoice

 - Export packing list

 You must be thinking about why most of the documents in this list are similar to import documents.
 The reason is simple.
 Just like you are answerable to the South African authorities, the exporter also needs to take Chinese authorities in complete confidence.

 Another reason is the verification.
 Any similar document that fails to provide comparable information, may cause import failure.
 Therefore, make sure you are in contact with your exporter and have uniformity in describing the details of the goods, such as price and quantity of the product.

 Customs Duty in South Africa

 Like any other country, whenever you are importing products from China, you need to pay the customs duty to the South African government ranging from 0 (free) up to 60%.
-The customs department has tariffs following by the tariff or HS codes related to each product or goods category, which is necessary to pay by the importer.
+The customs department has tariffs following by the HS codes (tariff number) related to each product or goods category, which is necessary to pay by the importer.